mahdi-shafiei/STAT-4830/rough_outline.md

 - Jacobians and the chain rule
 - Formal gradients of nondifferentiable functions

-## You will never differentiate again
+## You will never differentiate by hand again
 ### Formal introduction to auto differentiation
 - Software:
   - The details: Micrograd (https://github.com/karpathy/micrograd)